 You’re coming up on the final days of studying and it’s almost time to sit for the real deal.
 After sending IMA the required fees and spending months studying, are you ready to take on the CMA Exam?
-Let’s make sure you know exactly what you are walking into and how you can be completely prepared.
+Let’s make sure you know exactly what you are walking into by reviewing several important CMA exam tips.

 Take It Easy the Day Before